jguidry/SEE_2017_RFID_Pathways/README.md

 ### Installing

-With our application, we are using HTML, CSS, and Vanilla JS.
+With our application, we are using HTML, CSS, Vanilla JS, and jQuery.
 It doesn't need any special installing.
 Once cloned, it is ready for editing or deployment.

 ## Deployment